Fifth Council of the Lateran

 The Fifth Council of the Lateran, held between 1512 and 1517, was the eighteenth ecumenical council of the Catholic Church and was the last council before the Protestant Reformation and the Council of Trent.
+This was the first time since 1213 that the Papal States would host an ecumenical council.
+It is so far the last time that Rome’s Lateran Palace (which had hosted 4 ecumenical councils in the past) has been the venue for such an event.

-It was convoked by Pope Julius II to restore peace between Catholic rulers and assert the authority of the Pope.
+It was convoked by Pope Julius II with a political motive of restoring peace between warring Catholic rulers and to re-assert the authority of the Pope.